 Rider B has a VO2max of 63!?
 How is this possible?

 Rider A has a VLaMax (Glycolytic Capacity) of 0.3 mmol/l/s.

 Rider B has a VLaMax of 0.9.

 A higher VLaMax means a lower FTP!
-And FTP is to 98% determined purely by VO2max and VLaMax.
+And FTP is to a very large extent determined by the combination of VO2max and VLaMax.

 For Rider A to improve their FTP, they need to improve their VO2max.

 For Rider B to improve their FTP, they need to lower their VLaMax.

 Two riders with the same FTP.
 But two completely different training solutions to improve performance.